Compressor stall

 A compressor stall is a local disruption of the airflow in the compressor of a gas turbine or turbocharger.
 A stall that results in the complete disruption of the airflow through the compressor is referred to as a compressor surge.
 The severity of the phenomenon ranges from a momentary power drop barely registered by the engine instruments to a complete loss of compression in case of a surge, requiring adjustments in the fuel flow to recover normal operation.

-Compressor stall was a common problem on early jet engines with simple aerodynamics and manual or mechanical fuel control units, but has been virtually eliminated by better design and the use of hydromechanical and electronic control systems such as Full Authority Digital Engine Control.
+Compressor stalls were a common problem on early jet engines with simple aerodynamics and manual or mechanical fuel control units, but they have been virtually eliminated by better design and the use of hydromechanical and electronic control systems such as full authority digital engine control.
 Modern compressors are carefully designed and controlled to avoid or limit stall within an engine's operating range.

 Types

 There are two types of compressor stall:

 Rotating stall

 Rotating stall is a local disruption of airflow within the compressor which continues to provide compressed air, but with reduced effectiveness.
-Rotating stall arises when a small proportion of airfoils experience airfoil stall, disrupting the local airflow without destabilising the compressor.
+Rotating stall arises when a small proportion of airfoils experience flow separation, disrupting the local airflow without destabilising the compressor.
 The stalled airfoils create pockets of relatively stagnant air (referred to as stall cells) which, rather than moving in the flow direction, rotate around the circumference of the compressor.
 The stall cells rotate with the rotor blades, but at 50 to 70% of their speed, affecting subsequent airfoils around the rotor as each encounters the stall cell.
 Propagation of the instability around the flow path annulus is driven by stall cell blockage causing an incidence spike on the adjacent blade.
 The adjacent blade stalls as a result of the incidence spike, thus causing stall cell "rotation" around the rotor.
 Stable local stalls can also occur which are axi-symmetric, covering the complete circumference of the compressor disc, but only a portion of its radial plane, with the remainder of the face of the compressor continuing to pass normal flow.

-A rotational stall may be momentary, resulting from an external disturbance, or may be steady as the compressor finds a working equilibrium between stalled and unstalled areas.
+A rotational stall may be momentary, resulting from an external disturbance, or may be steady as the compressor reaches a working equilibrium between stalled and unstalled areas.
 Local stalls substantially reduce the efficiency of the compressor and increase the structural loads on the airfoils encountering stall cells in the region affected.
-In many cases however, the compressor airfoils are critically loaded without capacity to absorb the disturbance to normal airflow such that the original stall cells affect neighbouring regions and the stalled region rapidly grows to become a complete compressor stall.
+In many cases however, the compressor airfoils are critically loaded without capacity to absorb the disturbance to normal airflow such that the original stall cells affect neighbouring regions and the stalled region rapidly grows to affect the entire compressor.